Dog and Cat Registration and Identification

 It is important that domestic pets such as dogs and cats do not become a risk to local wildlife or stock.
 Registration ensures that should your pet go missing it can be returned to you as soon as possible.

-From April 11 2013, a new fee schedule for pet registration will begin.
-Members of the community with unregistered dogs will no longer be able to attract a reduced registration fee for microchipping alone.
-This change will not affect pets registered prior to this date.
+From April 11 2013, a new fee schedule for pet registration was introduced.
+Pet owners with unregistered dogs and cats are no longer able to attract a reduced registration fee for microchipping alone.
+This change does not affect pets registered prior to this date.

 Current registration fees as of 10 April 2014:

 For information on criteria to receive the reduced fee see the Registration Discounts FAQ sheet (PDF, 364K).

 It is becoming more accepted that dogs and cats need to be registered in Victoria.
 Over recent years processes have also been introduced to require livestock to be identified through ear or leg tagging or microchipping and properties containing livestock to be identifiable via a Property Identification Code (PIC).

 A PIC is an eight character alphanumeric code allocated by Department of Environment and Primary Industries (or the equivalent authority in other States and Territories) to a livestock producing property or to plant properties growing prescribed crops.
 If you own cattle, sheep, goats, alpacas, llamas, horses, deer or more than 100 poultry (being any domesticated fowl, including emu or ostriches), you require a Livestock PIC.
 More information on obtaining a PIC, the National Livestock Identification System (NLIS) and tagging is available below.